 Conferences and Workshops Organised:

-- June 2019-December 2020 “Canons and Values in Contemporary Literary Studies”, series of one-day events at the University of Birmingham (virtual), University of Southampton and UCL.
+- June 2019-December 2020 “Canons and Values in Contemporary Literary Studies”, series of three one-day events at the University of Birmingham (virtual), University of Southampton and UCL.

 - BACLS (British Association for Contemporary Literary Studies) Virtual Conference 2020, “Crisis in Contemporary Writing”.

 - “New Research on American Literature and Neoliberalism”, Edinburgh Napier University, 2019.